matrixorigin/matrixorigin.io/docs/MatrixOne/Get-Started/install-standalone-matrixone.md

 ### 5. Mount the configuration file and the data directory(Optional)

-If you need to mount the *configuration file* and the *data directory*, you can mount it to an empty directory on the local disk before starting Docker:
+If you need to mount the *configuration file* and the *data directory*, refer to the following section:

 - **Mount the configuration file**